-Inspired by community centers in New York and worker-owned cooperatives in Argentina, Firestorm co-creators Neala Byrne (aka Kila Donovan) and Libertie Valance started making plans for a new radical community space in Asheville, NC in the Winter of 2007.
-Little did they know that a major economic recession was just around the corner.
+Inspired by community centers in New York and worker-owned cooperatives in Argentina, community members began making plans for a new grassroots space in Asheville in the winter of 2007.
 Their focus was on the changing face of Asheville, a town with a strong progressive reputation but insufficient grassroots infrastructure and a rapidly gentrifying central business district.
-And so, perhaps without appreciating the difficulty of what they were attempting, Neala and Libertie enrolled in a fundamentals of business class through Mountain Bizworks and began writing a business plan for a worker-cooperative.

-In March of 2008, Neala and Libertie met with members of Red Emma's Coffeehouse and Bookstore, a worker-cooperative in Baltimore.
-Spurred by encouragement, advice and a donated espresso machine, they returned to Asheville and, within a few weeks, had located a storefront and signed a ten year lease.
+In March of 2008, we met with members of Red Emma's Coffeehouse and Bookstore, a worker-cooperative in Baltimore.
+Spurred by encouragement, advice, and a donated espresso machine, we returned to Asheville and, within a few weeks, had located a storefront and signed a ten year lease.

 On March 30th, a first meeting was held in the newly acquired space and an informal collective of about a dozen local activists was formed.
 Within two months a radical cafe bookstore was born, which we called Firestorm, a reference to the natural phenomenon in which a fire grows intense enough that it creates and sustains its own wind systems, much as we hoped to create and sustain our work as radicals.
-Simultaneously, we welcomed the community in for events in the still-empty store, starting with an April 15th performance of "Pirate Songs for Kids" by radical songster David Rovics.
+Simultaneously, we welcomed the community in for events in the still-empty store, starting with an April 15th performance of "Pirate Songs for Kids".

 During our first year, we heard over and over again from community members who could remember cooperatives that had come before ours.
 We didn't know much about these cooperatives, but we were certainly benefiting from their legacy.